typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

   }
 ```

-There's another simple rule we can follow when determining whether we
+There’s another simple rule we can follow when determining whether we
 can rewrite in an existential manner.

 1. When a type parameter appears only in one argument, and